ogdmerlin/Socks_Shop/README.md

 # **Socks Shop Microservices-based Application Deployment on Kubernetes using IaC.**

+## **Project Overview:**

+The Socks Shop application is a popular microservices-based e-commerce platform that is used as a reference application for demonstrating modern cloud-native technologies.
+The application is composed of multiple microservices, each of which is responsible for a specific function, such as product catalog, shopping cart, and user authentication.
+The application is designed to be highly scalable, resilient, and fault-tolerant, making it an ideal candidate for deployment on Kubernetes.

-This project involves deploying the Socks Shop microservices-based application on a Kubernetes cluster using an Infrastructure as Code (IaC) approach.
-The project will utilize Terraform as the configuration management tool provision and manage the infrastructure on AWS, with a focus on readability, maintainability and DevOps best practices.
+The project will involve deploying the Socks Shop application on a Kubernetes cluster using an Infrastructure as Code (IaC) approach.
+This will include provisioning the necessary infrastructure resources on AWS, setting up a deployment pipeline, monitoring the performance and health of the application, and securing the infrastructure.

+The project will be implemented using Terraform for infrastructure provisioning, GitHub Actions for the deployment pipeline, Kubernetes for container orchestration, Helm for package management, Prometheus for monitoring, ELK Stack for logging, and Ansible for security.

 ## **This project will include the following components:**